DCD have been shortlisted for a Mission Include mentoring award!

 Heather Lehan on her Beyond Dance Mentoring experience

-I had the pleasure in taking part in the Moving Ahead / Beyond Dance mentorship program through DCD this past year, and I am so grateful I had this experience.
+I had the pleasure in taking part in the Moving Ahead / Beyond Dance mentorship programme through DCD, and I am so grateful I had this experience.

 Common doubts